Covalon Announces First Quarter Fiscal 2022 Results

-MISSISSAUGA, ON, March 1, 2022 /PRNewswire/ - Covalon Technologies Ltd. (the "Company" or "Covalon") COV CVALF, an advanced medical technologies company, today announced its first quarter fiscal 2022 results.
+MISSISSAUGA, ON, March 1, 2022 /CNW/ - Covalon Technologies Ltd. (the "Company" or "Covalon") COV CVALF, an advanced medical technologies company, today announced its first quarter fiscal 2022 results.

 Brian Pedlar, Covalon's President and CEO, said, "I am very pleased to report that revenue from continuing operations for our first quarter of fiscal 2022 increased 90% to $4.9 million.
 We finished the quarter with $25 million of cash on our balance sheet and positive operating cash flows of $0.5 million.
 We are a much stronger and improved company today, financially and operationally, than we were at this time last year.